 Ciara Fairley is experienced in all areas of real property and landlord and tenant law – commercial, residential and agricultural.
-She has reported cases in the Supreme Court, Court of Appeal, and High Court, as well as in the County Court and the various property tribunals, where she appears frequently.
+She has reported cases in the Supreme Court, the Court of Appeal, and the High Court, as well as in the County Court and the various property tribunals, where she appears frequently.

 Ciara’s submissions were recently singled out and cited with approval by Nugee J. in Falmouth House Limited v Hamden EWHC 779 (Ch), where he said : “I will set out her submission from the transcript in full since (to anticipate) it entirely accords with my own view of the matter.”

 In an earlier case, HHJ Waddicor praised Ciara’s oral and written submissions following a 3 day trial, and said, in her judgment, that the Defendants “could not have had a grittier advocate”.